Benshido/grimwatch/README.md

 # grimwatch
-School assignment.
+School project.
 Turn-based game using RNG.
 Made in Visual Studio

+Made by SB Entertainment